- Save up to £250 on holidays in TUI Live Happy sale

 Below are the temperatures expected today at popular destinations in Fuerteventura.
 Select a destination to compare today's forecast with average weather conditions.

-The weather for Fuerteventura, represented by Puerto del Rosario, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Fuerteventura (Puerto del Rosario) shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by meteoblue.
 Find out more about our data sources.

 Metric (°C) | Imperial (°F)

-Fuerteventura weather is renowned for being dry and bright with plenty of sunshine.
 While conditions remain quite stable all year round, there are some subtle variations in the temperature on land and in the sea, among other nuances, which make Fuerteventura weather quite unique.
-Read on for full details of this island's weather and to find the best time to visit for you and your family, friends or loved one.

 Fuerteventura is the second largest of the Canary Islands, after Tenerife, and is a huge hit all year round with holidaymakers.
 From its accessibility at no more than four and a half hours from the UK, to its marvellous warm and sunny weather from January to December, it makes for the perfect island getaway.